-The 52-week Physical Therapy Orthopaedic Residency at Mayo Clinic's campus in Jacksonville, Florida, is designed to significantly advance your preparation as a provider of patient and client care services in the area of orthopaedic clinical practice.
+The 52-week Physical Therapy Orthopaedic Residency at Mayo Clinic's campus in Jacksonville, Florida, is designed to significantly advance your skills as a specialist in the area of orthopaedic clinical practice.

 - Independent patient care